BenWiederhake/monitor-osm-domains/monosmdom_server/README.md

       $ source ./venv/bin/activate
 - Install required packages:
       $ pip install -r requirements.txt
-- Copy the file `secrets-template.py` to `secrets.py`, and fill in the connection details from above.
+- Copy the file `secret_config_template.py` to `secret_config.py`, and fill in the connection details from above.
   At this point, you can check whether Django can connect with Postgresql:
       $ ./manage.py dbshell
 - Populate the database and server files:
       $ ./manage.py migrate
-      $ ./manage.py create_admin_user
+      $ ./manage.py createsuperuser
       $ ./manage.py collectstatic

 Updates work similarly: